 Risks are made worse by internal cybersecurity challenges and shortcomings.
 For example:

-- Lack of Cybersecurity Awareness and Training: Employees may not recognize or know how to defend against cyber threats.
+- Lack of Cybersecurity Awareness and Training: Employees may not recognize or know how to defend against cybersecurity threats.

 - Insufficient Resources: Budgets for cybersecurity talent and technologies are limited.